Giovanna8/programmingNotes/Git Pushy.markdown

 ## Git-FTP

-Use for git-ftp package Useful for wordpress development locally
+Use for git-ftp package Useful for WordPress development locally

 ### Setup